Cities near Pompeii

 Getting to Salerno

 To get to Salerno, Trenitalia regional train from Pompei station (Trenitalia, modern town) to Salerno takes 23-42 minutes for €3-7 with service every hour.
 This is your best option.
-You can take a shuttle bus from Pompei Scavi to the Trenitalia station or walk 10-15 minutes.
+From Pompei Scavi, you can walk or take a shuttle bus to the Trenitalia station in about 10-15 minutes.

 Driving takes 28-29 minutes (34 km) via the A3 highway.